 The giraffe has the ossicone at birth.
 When young, the ossicone lays flat against the head and are not attached to the skull.
 This prevents both mother and baby from being injured at birth.
 As the giraffe matures, the ossicones get larger and tougher.

 Adult males use these as sparring weapons when there are females available for breeding.
 The sparring process is to establish dominance and does not involve aggressive fighting.
 Although sometimes a giraffe will receive injuries, they do not fight as aggressively as the males of many species, and they do not chase the losers of the battle away.

-Like other species of giraffes, the Rothschild's giraffe does give birth standing up.
+Like other types of giraffes, the Rothschild’s giraffe does give birth standing up.

 While this means the newborn giraffe has quite the fall at birth, there are benefits to this method of birth.
 The giraffe is very vulnerable to predators while lying down.
 Standing up to give birth keeps both mother and baby safer.

 In addition, the fall from the birth canal helps break the amniotic sac, which is beneficial to the newborn giraffe.

 13. What Type of Habitat Does the Rothschild’s Giraffe Live In?